Deploy Teleport on Kubernetes | Teleport

 Install the

-teleport-clusterHelm chart using the values file you created:helm install teleport-cluster teleport/teleport-cluster \ --version 17.0.0-dev \ --values teleport-cluster-values.yaml
+teleport-clusterHelm chart using the values file you created:helm install teleport-cluster teleport/teleport-cluster \ --version 17.3.3 \ --values teleport-cluster-values.yaml

 -